 Otherwise, one will be swept away with of by the common, the easy, mediocre, and empty notions, goals, dreams and illusions of the masses, and remain a half-ling, a child-man or child-woman.
 That will be meaningless, in my opinion, and even worse, it may be damaging to oneself, to others, to the planet.

-(This was written as a request)
+(This was written because of a request.)